RebelPotato/ARKreim/README.md

 Non-goals:

 - package into a library
-- actually useful for making simulations
+- be actually useful for making simulations
 - runs fast
 - implement all functionalities from ARK